godfreybrew/CybersecurityMaster/README.md

 * DOS by Redirection - Massive sends of ICMP Redirect to a routing equipment with erroneous addresses.
 To force the equipment to modify its routing table.
 The goal is to make the traffic go through a route where a sniffing element
 * Packets dissimulation.
 Use of ICMP as a transport protocol, Any IP traffic may be included (encapsulated) within ICMP packets.

+## Services

+### SAAS

+Software As A Service, the application is hosted in the Cloud.
+Access possible with a web browser.

+All is included

+> Examples : Google apps, paypal, stripe

+### PAAS

+Platforme As A Service

+Middlewares where devs can deploy applications.
+You have YOUR application on the cloud and you can manag with only your application.

+> Examples : Google App Engine (java, python, Go), Microsoft Azure (.NET, java, php), Heroku (Java, ruby)